 So as we reject and leave our old communities, we don’t need to abandon the idea of community all together and become lone wolves taking on the world all alone.
-We just need to find the right communities which match who we are and support us with what we want to do in the world.
+We just need to find the right people, those who share our values and ‘just get us’.

 This is one reason why we think coworking spaces need to go much further in what they offer.
 Sure it is great to offer a place for freelancers to work together, but the sense of community is often limited.